manningstinson/holbertonschool-simple_shell/docs/parser.md

 # parser.c

-This file contains functions related to parsing and finding executable commands in the shell.
+The parser.c file provides functions for parsing and locating executable commands within the shell.
+These functions are essential for the shell to locate and execute commands entered by the user, contributing to the overall functionality of the shell program.

 ### `is_cmd`